hasmithars/minimal-mistakes-test/index.md

 My other hobbies include reading for long hours - particularly fiction and fantasy with a dash of the occasional non-fiction - and then yoga, in that order, to shake off the stiffness from reading for long hours.

 I hope you enjoy exploring my portfolio and learning more about my work and interests.
+If you like anything on here, please make my day and bring it up when you talk to me! :)